Affidavit of Heirship

 Our affidavit of heirship lawyers can help you draft an affidavit of heirship using the following information:

-- Agreement by deceased’s heirs regarding the process for property to be distributed
+• An agreement by the deceased’s heirs regarding the process for the property to be distributed

 What Does an Affidavit of Heirship Lawyer Do?

-Navigating the ins and outs of seeking an inheritance without a will is best suited for a well-groomed team of attorneys that understand the affidavit of heirship and probating assets without a will.
-The Hatchett Law Firm, PLLC fits this description.
+Navigating the ins and outs of seeking an inheritance without a will is best suited for a well-groomed team of attorneys who understand the affidavit of heirship and probating assets without a will.
+The Hatchett Law Firm, PLLC, fits this description.

-- You are interested in taking over your loved one’s estate without going through costly probate court
+• You are interested in taking over your loved one’s estate without going through the costly probate court

 Under Texas law, individuals applying for testamentary letters, letters of administration, determinations of heirship, and guardianships of the person or estate must be represented by an attorney.